 2016 – Deadpool, La La Land, Hacksaw Ridge, Sausage Party, Finding Dory, The Nice Guys, Star Wars: Rouge One, Captain America: Civil War, Zootopia, Dr. Strange, The Secret Life Of Pets, Fantastic Beasts

-2017 – Guardians Of The Galaxy Vol. 2, Dunkirk, The Lego Batman Movie, Wonder Woman, Jumanji: Welcome To The Jungle, Baby Driver, It: Chapter 1, Justice League, The Fate Of The Furious, Kong: Skull Island, Thor: Ragnarok, I Tonya
+2017 – Guardians Of The Galaxy Vol. 2, Dunkirk, The Lego Batman Movie, Wonder Woman, Jumanji: Welcome To The Jungle, Baby Driver, It: Chapter 1, John Wick: Chapter 2, The Fate Of The Furious, Kong: Skull Island, Thor: Ragnarok, I Tonya

-2018 – Avengers: Infinity War, Mission Impossible: Fallout, Spider-Man: Into The Spider-Verse, Deadpool 2, Incredibles 2, A Quiet Place, A Star Is Born, Ready Player One, Black Panther, Ralph Breaks The Internet, Annihilation, Bohemian Rhapsody
+2018 – Avengers: Infinity War, Mission Impossible: Fallout, Spider-Man: Into The Spider-Verse, Deadpool 2, Incredibles 2, A Quiet Place, A Star Is Born, Ready Player One, Black Panther, Ralph Breaks The Internet, Annihilation, Bohemian Rhapsody, Crazy Rich Asians

-2019 – Joker, Avengers: Endgame, Rocketman, El Camino, Dolemite Is My Name, Toy Story 4, Shazam, The Irishman, Godzilla: King Of The Monsters, Once Upon A Time In Hollywood, Dragon Ball Super: Broly
+2019 – Joker, Avengers: Endgame, Rocketman, El Camino, Dolemite Is My Name, Toy Story 4, Shazam, The Irishman, Godzilla: King Of The Monsters, Once Upon A Time In Hollywood, Dragon Ball Super: Broly, John Wick: Chapter 3

 1. The Dark Knight